swiss-seismological-service/REIA-ws/README.md

-# esloss-api
+# REIA-ws

-API for the data from the near real time event specific loss calculations.
+API for the data from the rapid earthquake loss assessment.